Acupuncture for All

 Many people use acupuncture to treat stress and chronic pain.
 It can also help reduce nausea from cancer treatments.
 But acupuncture treatments can be expensive and it can be difficult to find a trusted therapist.
 Now, Mercy is making acupuncture affordable and accessible, bringing it to patients via the new Community Pain and Stress Center.

-For just $20 per treatment, patients and community members can receive acupuncture treatments from a licensed acupuncture therapist.
+For just $30 per treatment, patients and community members can receive acupuncture treatments from a licensed acupuncture therapist.
 A physician referral is not required.
-“In a private clinic, the average cost for one treatment is about $100; in our clinic, that’s five treatments,” says Christian Nix, L.Ac., M.A., director of the new Center.
+“In a private clinic, the average cost for one treatment is about $120; in our clinic, that’s four treatments,” says Maria Mulcahy, L.Ac., director of the new Center.

 The Community Pain and Stress Center is located on the 6th floor of Mercy Hospital and open: